-Use two rectangles to estimate the area under the curve of from to using left endpoints.
+Use three rectangles to estimate the area under the curve of from to using the right endpoints.

 Table of contents